maptracker/pgseqhash/README.md

 all failed to exhaustively identify partial-mismatch locations with small oligos.

+An exhaustive description of both database construction and the sarch algorithm [is available][methodology], but in broad strokes proceeds
+as:

 The search database is a Postgres DB centered around polymorphism-permuted 12-mer oligos.
 The sequence source is the set of all "pre-mRNA" sequences for several genomes.
 One sequence is used for